MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/assign-licenses-to-users.md

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=850628" target="_blank">Active users</a> page.

-2. Select the boxes next to the names of the Guest user you want to add licenses for.
+2. Select the boxes next to the names of the Guest users you want to add licenses for.

 3. Click on the **Edit Product Licenses**